SoftEngMuhammadAli/Edu-Zone/README.md

 npm run dev
 ```

-📌 Create a `.env` file in `eduzone-backend/` with the following content:
+🔐 Create a `.env` file in the `eduzone-backend/` directory with the following content:

 ```env
 PORT=5000